drbothen/VRNano/docs/README.md

 	Lester, 26:
 	1.)
 The room seems to be bigger than normal.
 	2.)
 It looks like some kind of cell, it makes me feel a little bit claustrophobic.
 	3.)
-Some objects are flickering, and the horizon behind the gate is very confusing.
-Is the room floating?
+Some objects are flickering.

 Here you can see the current state for the user testing:
 ![Before Iteration](https://raw.githubusercontent.com/drbothen/VRNano/master/docs/Dungeon_Room_before_1.png)